tnat1031/pandoc_resume/markdown/resume.md

     *Previously:* Associate Computational Biologist, Research Associate

-    As a member of the Connectivity Map (CMap) group within the Broad’s Cancer Program, I process, analyze, and aid others in utilizing data from the L1000 high-throughput gene expression profiling assay.
+    As a member of the Connectivity Map (CMap) group within the Broad’s Cancer Program, I serve as a lead data analyst and mentor to junior analysts on projects utilizing data from the L1000 high-throughput gene expression profiling assay.
 Responsibilities and achievements include:

-    *  Lead and assist analysis efforts on internal and collaborative projects with academia and pharma in areas such as drug repurposing, drug discovery, and hit characterization.
-Experienced at presenting analysis methods and results to scientific audiences in various domains.
+    *  Lead analysis strategy on internal and collaborative projects with academia and pharma in areas such as drug repurposing, drug discovery, and hit characterization.

+    * Effectively visualize complex data and present analysis methods and results to scientific audiences in various domains.

-    * Develop analysis methods for integrating L1000 data with other high-throughput readouts such as cell viability and morphology.
+    * Develop analysis methods for integrating L1000 data with other high-throughput readouts such as cell viability and cell morphology.

     *  Advance CMap software development projects by acting as computational liaison for software engineers.

+    * Develop and maintain library of CMap R code.

     *  Accelerate L1000 assay development by assisting the data generation team with ad-hoc analyses.

-    * Improved efficiency and reliability of the L1000 analytical pipeline by writing utilities in Python and utilizing automated scheduling programs such as cron and Jenkins.
+    * Improved efficiency and reliability of the L1000 data processing pipeline by writing utilities in Python and utilizing automated scheduling programs such as cron and Jenkins.

-    *  Improved L1000 data tracking and organization by implementing and maintaining a LIMS database and web-based user interface to assist with managing the data production queue, tracking data generation batches, and easily viewing QC reports.
-Technology stack includes MySQL, Node.js and HTML/CSS/Javascript.
+    *  Improved L1000 data tracking and organization by implementing a LIMS database and web-based user interface to assist with managing the data production queue, tracking data generation batches, and easily viewing QC reports.

-    * Develop and maintain library of CMap R code.

     * Lead technical support and outreach efforts within the CMap user community.

-    * Mentor and advise junior analysts and new group members.

 <!-- split out RA position at Broad? -->